nickmellor/ci-monitor/README.rst

 External libraries used
 -----------------------

-- requests
-- cleware traffic light control program (included in the repo)
-- PyYAML

-pip install-- for some libraries use:
+CI Monitor is a python 3 app.

+see requirements.txt

+Note on pip install:

+For some libraries (especially XML libraries on Windows):

 python -m pip install <library>

-from the command line.
-Works better!
+from the command line works better than "pip install <library>"

+schedule hotfix: the following method added to the Job class allows interval time units to be passed as a variable.

+    def set_unit(self, unit):
+        self.unit = unit if unit[-1] == 's' else unit + 's'
+        return self

 IMPLEMENTATION NOTES
 --------------------

-heartbeat (config): shortest unit of time used by CI-Monitor
+heartbeat (config): shortest unit of time used by CI-Monitor.
+If nothing's happening, CI monitor waits
+    for a heartbeat

 configuration: uses conf.yaml in project root
   - config directory contains examples
-  - configuration needs love: cascading defaults needed like the schedule functionality
+  - configuration needs love: more cascading defaults needed (cf schedules)

 indicator (class):
-  - loads "monitors" and schedules them based on config
+  - loads "monitors" and schedules them based on YAML config file
   - polls for results from monitors
   - communicates results on (logging, sounds, traffic light etc.)
   - modularising this part of the app is in progress

 monitor (class):
-  - each monitor checks one condition and returns results through exposed methods
+  - each monitor instance checks one condition (defined in config) and returns results through exposed methods

 ostruct (library): used mainly to simplify reading config
   - config.defaults.sounds.failure rather than config['defaults']['sounds']['failure']

-schedule (library): excellent little library used to schedule monitoring tasks
+schedule (library): used to schedule monitoring tasks